geekyabhijit/GAT-training-circuit/README.md

-# Graph Attention Network (GAT) for Circuit Topology Classification
+# Graph Attention Network (GAT) for Circuit Topology Classification by Abhijit

 This repository contains an implementation of a Graph Attention Network (GAT) with multihead attention for analog circuit topology classification tasks.